ModFest/template/README.md

 - On the top bar, click `+ (Create new...)` -> `New Repository`
 - Type your **mod slug** under "repository name"
   - This should match your modrinth URL
-- Check "add license" and pick one (we recommend [EUPL-1.2](https://choosealicense.com/licenses/eupl-1.2/))
+- Check "add license" and pick one (we recommend [EUPL-1.2](https://choosealicense.com/licenses/eupl-1.2) - click `MIT` and copy it in later)
 - Click `Create repository`

 On your new **mod repo page**: